January is the month for trying vegan but what should we do when the month is over? Toni Vernelli explains why we should stay vegan for good!

 #1 For the animals

 Farmed animals are the most abused animals on earth.
 They are forcibly impregnated over and over, but most will never get to rear their young.
 They are denied everything that makes life worthwhile and when exhausted, cows used for milk and hens used for eggs will be trucked to slaughter.
 This happens only because people buy animal products.
+A very important reason to be vegan.

 #2 Reduce your climate impact